Idaho police arrest man who had been hiding for 17 years

-Officials say a northern Idaho man arrested of unlawfully possessing firearms was handed over to the U.S. Marshal’s Service.
+COEUR D’ALENE, Idaho (AP) — Officials say a northern Idaho man arrested for unlawfully possessing firearms was handed over to the U.S. Marshal’s Service.

 The Bonner County Daily Bee reports the U.S. Marshal Service’s took custody of 45-year-old Eric Corbett Tuesday.
 Corbett had been living in Elmira for 17 years under the alias Jubal Burke.
 Officials say he faces 15 to 21 months in prison if convicted of the weapons possession charge.